travis-ci/docs-travis-ci-com/user/enterprise/worker-configuration.md

 In this example we've used Docker-CE 17.12.
 According to the [API mismatch table](https://docs.docker.com/develop/sdk/#docker-ee-and-ce-api-mismatch) we need to choose `1.35` for `TRAVIS_WORKER_DOCKER_API_VERSION`.

-Below you find the full list of available environment variables and their equivalent how they're accessible during the build:
+Below you find the full list of available environment variables and how they're accessible during the build:

 Environment variable | Available as:
 `TRAVIS_WORKER_DOCKER_HTTP_PROXY` | `HTTP_PROXY`, `http_proxy`